kdechant/eamon/EVENT-HANDERS.md

 - special (blue): Used for special effects, magic spells, etc.
 - special2 (purple): Used for special effects, magic spells, etc.

-For finer control of the output, you may also use Markdown within the output strings.
+For finer control of the output, you may also use the optional third "Markdown" argument to `game.history.write()`:

-    // write a message using Markdown to mix regular and bold font game.history.write('The dragon snarls, **"Go Away"**');
+    // write a message using Markdown to mix regular and bold font game.history.write('The dragon snarls, **"Go Away"**', 'normal', true);  // third argument "true" enables Markdown

 ## Working with Rooms, Artifacts, and Monsters